 When are you contagious?

-If you are infected with the flu, you are most likely to pass it to someone else from 1 day before symptoms start and up to 7 days after symptoms develop.
-Children may be infectious for longer than 7 days after symptoms start.
+If you are infected with the flu, you are most likely to pass it to someone else from 1 day before symptoms start to about 5 days after symptoms develop.
+Children may be infectious for longer.

 Symptoms usually develop 1 to 4 days after you are infected.
 Because symptoms may not develop for a couple of days, you may pass the flu to someone before you know you have it.